-Xolair (omalizumab) should only be administered in a healthcare setting by healthcare providers prepared to manage anaphylaxis that can be life-threatening.
-Patients should be closely observed for an appropriate period of time after administration of Xolair (omalizumab) , taking into account the time to onset of anaphylaxis seen in premarketing clinical trials and postmarketing spontaneous reports (see ADVERSE REACTIONS).
-Patients should be informed of the signs and symptoms of anaphylaxis, and instructed to seek immediate medical care should signs or symptoms occur (See PRECAUTIONS, Information for Patients).
+Administer Xolair only in a healthcare setting by healthcare providers prepared to manage anaphylaxis that can be life-threatening.
+Observe patients closely for an appropriate period of time after administration of Xolair, taking into account the time to onset of anaphylaxis seen in premarketing clinical trials and postmarketing spontaneous reports [see ADVERSE REACTIONS].
+Inform patients of the signs and symptoms of anaphylaxis, and instruct them to seek immediate medical care should signs or symptoms occur.

-Xolair (omalizumab) should be discontinued in patients who experience a severe hypersensitivity reaction (see CONTRAINDICATIONS).
+Discontinue Xolair in patients who experience a severe hypersensitivity reaction [see CONTRAINDICATIONS].

-Malignant neoplasms were observed in 20 of 4127 (0.5%) Xolair (omalizumab) -treated patients compared with 5 of 2236 (0.2%) control patients in clinical studies of asthma and other allergic disorders.
-The observed malignancies in Xolair (omalizumab) -treated patients were a variety of types, with breast, non-melanoma skin, prostate, melanoma, and parotid occurring more than once, and five other types occurring once each.
+Malignant neoplasms were observed in 20 of 4127 (0.5%) Xolair-treated patients compared with 5 of 2236 (0.2%) control patients in clinical studies of adults and adolescents ≥ 12 years of age with asthma and other allergic disorders.
+The observed malignancies in Xolair-treated patients were a variety of types, with breast, non-melanoma skin, prostate, melanoma, and parotid occurring more than once, and five other types occurring once each.
 The majority of patients were observed for less than 1 year.
-The impact of longer exposure to Xolair (omalizumab) or use in patients at higher risk for malignancy (e.g., elderly, current smokers) is not known (see ADVERSE REACTIONS: Malignancy).
+The impact of longer exposure to Xolair or use in patients at higher risk for malignancy (e.g., elderly, current smokers) is not known.

-Xolair (omalizumab) has not been shown to alleviate asthma exacerbations acutely and should not be used for the treatment of acute bronchospasm or status asthmaticus.
+Xolair has not been shown to alleviate asthma exacerbations acutely.
+Do not use Xolair to treat acute bronchospasm or status asthmaticus.

 Parasitic (Helminth) Infection